forax/write_your_own_java_framework/README.md

 # Write your own java framework
 Understand how Spring or JakartaEE works by rewriting a toy version of them

+- Mapping objects to JSON
 - Dependency Injection
-- Interceptor and ASpect Oriented Programming
+- Interceptor and Aspect Oriented Programming
 - ORM (object Relational Mapping)